JeffDeCola/my-go-examples/README.md

 * FUNCTIONS

   * [functions](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/functions/functions)

-    _Using functions to calculate the area of a rectangle and circle._
+    _- Using functions to calculate the area of a rectangle and circle._
   * [functions-pointers-arguments](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/functions/functions-pointers-arguments)

-    _Using functions to resize a rectangle and circle by passing pointers._
+    _- Using functions to resize a rectangle and circle by passing pointers._

 * METHODS

   * [methods](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/methods/methods)

-    _Using methods to calculate the area of a rectangle and circle._
+    _- Using methods to calculate the area of a rectangle and circle._
   * [methods-pointers-receivers](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/methods/methods-pointers-receivers)

-    _Using methods to resize a rectangle and circle using pointer receivers._
+    _- Using methods to resize a rectangle and circle using pointer receivers._

 * INTERFACES

   * [interfaces](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/interfaces/interfaces)

-    _Using an interface to calculate the area of a rectangle and circle._
+    _- Using an interface to calculate the area of a rectangle and circle._
   * [interfaces-pointers-receivers](https://github.com/JeffDeCola/my-go-examples/tree/master/functions-methods-interfaces/interfaces/interfaces-pointers-receivers)

-    _Using an interface to resize a rectangle and circle using pointer receivers._
+    _- Using an interface to resize a rectangle and circle using pointer receivers._

 ## GO RUNTIME

 * GOROUTINES

   * [goroutines-multi-core](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/goroutines/goroutines-multi-core)

-    _Concurrency across multiples cores.
+    _- Concurrency across multiples cores.
 You can play around with workers, threads, cpus/cores and nice to find the fastest performance.
     It will find the total number of prime numbers within a range.
     Lightweight goroutines are amazing._
   * [goroutines-waitgroup](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/goroutines/goroutines-waitgroup)

-    _Concurrency using a waitgroup (waiting for a collection of goroutines to finish)._
+    _- Concurrency using a waitgroup (waiting for a collection of goroutines to finish)._
   * [goroutines-worker-pools](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/goroutines/goroutines-worker-pools)

-    _Concurrency using worker pools._
+    _- Concurrency using worker pools._

 * INTERACT GO RUNTIME

   * [simple-go-runtime-interactions](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/interact-go-runtime/simple-go-runtime-interactions)

-    _A few go runtime interactions using the [runtime](https://pkg.go.dev/runtime)
+    _- A few go runtime interactions using the [runtime](https://pkg.go.dev/runtime)
     standard package._

 * INTERACT HOST OS

   * [simple-external-commands](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/interact-host-os/simple-external-commands)

-    _Run a few os commands using the [os/exec](https://pkg.go.dev/os/exec)
+    _- Run a few os commands using the [os/exec](https://pkg.go.dev/os/exec)
     standard package._
   * [simple-os-interactions](https://github.com/JeffDeCola/my-go-examples/tree/master/go-runtime/interact-host-os/simple-os-interactions)

-    _A few os interactions using the
+    _- A few os interactions using the [syscall](https://pkg.go.dev/syscall)
-    [syscall](https://pkg.go.dev/syscall)
     package._